tilek/about-me/goals_that_interest_me.md

 ## Domain: Communication
   - Ability to send and receive an expression of gratitude at a touch of a button

-## Domain: Health, fitness and mindfulness
+## Domain: Health, fitness, and mindfulness
   - Game to inspire people to explore new plant foods
   - Personalized meditation based on voices of your close ones